guctum/grognet.dev/content/about/aboutme_resume.md

 - Spearheaded an AWS development environment POC; authored detailed runbooks and onboarding guides to help engineers transition from a legacy on-premises infrastructure.
 Built demo VPC with sample CI/CD pipelines hooked into internal registry deploying into EKS cluster
 - Participated in on-call rotation; leveraged Dynatrace and system logs to diagnose and resolve critical production issues, improving uptime and system reliability.

+**Select Projects**
+- Implemented upgrade from Java 8 -> Java 11 across all services
+- Spearheaded an AWS development environment POC; authored detailed runbooks and onboarding guides to help engineers transition from a legacy on-premises infrastructure.
+    - Built CDK scripts to stand up sandbox environments
+    - Built demo VPC with sample CI/CD pipelines hooked into internal registry deploying into EKS cluster
+    - Collaborated closely with on-prem networking and security teams to ensure proper access to on-prem resources

 ### Amway

 #### Software Developer I